plutov/formulosity/README.md

 - [x] Admin user authentication
 - [x] Different database options: SQLite and Postgres
 - [x] Continue where you left off
-- [ ] Advanced validation rules
+- [x] Advanced validation rules
-- [ ] Detect survey changes in real time
+- [x] Detect survey changes in real time
+- [ ] Advanced question types
+- [ ] Pipe answers into the following questions

 ## See it in Action!